 contact information on product labeling) or report to

 FDA's Center for Veterinary Medicine on a Form FDA

 •If your pet needs immediate medical care, call your local

 veterinarian, a local animal emergency clinic, or the

 This article appears on FDA's Consumer Updates page,

 EPA (ENVIRONMENTAL PROTECTION AGENCY)

-has gotten on Merial products with Fipronil from 2008 to
+EPA has gotten on Merial products with Fipronil to April

 Go to the right side of the page and click search FIOA